-Aiming to be ethical and sustainable
+Aiming to be environmentally sustainable

-The Centre is continually working towards becoming an ethical and environnmentally sustainable place in the heart of Manchester.
+The Centre is continually working towards becoming an ethical and environmentally sustainable place in the heart of Manchester.
 We seek to encourage and support vegetarianism and veganism, fair trade and a low carbon footprint.

 The Centre was awarded the status of Fairtrade Temple in July 2015.